Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ### What is the length of the electricity cables?
 In the first use case we will calculate the length of electrical cables our organization is responsible for in each administrative area within the Netherlands.
 We'll be utilizing two datasets: with power infrastructure of the Netherlands and the borders of Dutch administrative areas.
 First, let's check the sample of each dataset.

-Run the following query to see the content of NL_CABLES_STATIONS table:
+Run the following query to see the content of `nl_cables_stations` table:

 ```
-SELECT geometry,
+SELECT geometry, type
-       TYPE
-FROM GEOLAB.GEOMETRY.NL_CABLES_STATIONS
+FROM geolab.geometry.nl_cables_stations
 LIMIT 5;
 ```
 The results look similar to this: